SophiaTangHart/SophiaTangHart/README.md

 - 👋 Hi, I’m Sophia Hart.

-- 👀 I’m interested in machine learning and AI technologies and I am looking for a data scientist position.
+- 👀 I’m interested in machine learning and AI in biotech.

 - 🌱 I specialize in Data Science/Analytics.
 I've previously worked at University of California San Francisco on stem cells, Intel on circuit design, and Sandia National Laboratories on mircrofabrication.
 I graduated from the UC Berkeley Data Science program in 2022 and was awarded Distinction.
 I'm looking for a role where I can use my previous expertise in biotech, combined with my new expertise in machine learning.